wp-plugins/tweet-button-with-shortening/readme.txt

 * Specify the via Twitter username to be included at the end of the tweet and in the recommended users to follow screen after the tweet
 * Optionally add the author of a given post to the recommended users to follow screen after the tweet (requires the author to enter their Twitter username in their WP profile)
 * Disable the button on Pages
+* Localize the button in the languages Twitter supports (currently English, French, German, Spanish, Japanese)
+* Specify additional user accounts to recommend

 This plugin is heavily based off the excellent [BackType Tweetcount](http://wordpress.org/extend/plugins/backtype-tweetcount/) and borrows from the also excellent [Twitter Publisher](http://wordpress.org/extend/plugins/twitter-publisher/).
 It is developed by the folks behind [awe.sm](http://totally.awe.sm).